-Thyroid gland is a butterfly-shaped endocrine gland that is normally located in the lower front of the neck.
-The thyroid’s job is to make thyroid hormones, which are secreted into the blood and then carried to every tissue in the body.
-Thyroid hormones help the body use energy, stay warm and keep the brain, heart, muscles, and other organs working as they should.
+Thyroid Function Tests, The thyroid gland is a butterfly-shaped endocrine gland that is normally located in the lower front of the neck.
+The thyroid makes thyroid hormones, secretes them into the blood, and carries them to every tissue in the body.
+Thyroid hormones help the body use energy, stay warm, and keep the brain, heart, muscles, and other organs working as they should.

 A blood draw, also known as venipuncture, is a procedure performed at a lab or a doctor’s office.
 When you arrive for the test, you’ll be asked to sit in a comfortable chair or lie down on a cot or gurney.
 If you’re wearing long sleeves, you’ll be asked to roll up one sleeve or to remove your arm from the sleeve.